Rudy (footballer): International career

 Rudy's mother was Angolan, and his father hailed from São Tomé and Príncipe.
 He chose to represent the former national team internationally, and accepted a callup for a pair of games in May 2014.

 In July 2014, Rudy was asked to switch his international allegiance to Angola.
 He made his international debut in a friendly with Ethiopia on 3 August, playing the final 30 minutes in a 1–0 win at the Estádio 11 de Novembro.

 Personal life

-His brothers Quevin Castro, Valter Rocha, and Aires are also footballers.
+His brothers, the late Quévin Castro, Valter Rocha and Aires, were also footballers.